nielsbaloe/webrtc-php/README.md

 Currently this works when two users load the same URL in their browser.
 I use this to communicate with my girlfriend, we both know an unique URL.
 As far as I know there is no restriction that this can work for more users too, although you have to figure that out yourself.

-I intentionally left out any "room" functionality, but if you search for 'room' you can see that it is as easy as extending the file with a room name (be sure to heavily secure the room name if the room name comes directly as url parameter from the browser, it will be a very huge security leak if you don't).
+I intentionally left out any "room" functionality, but if you search for 'room' you can see that on the serverside it already has some hints.
+You still have to work out the details though.
+The same goes for more than 2 computers, I never did that but here you see the principle.
+The serverside part of a group meeting is a lót easier with a regular websocket, but you cán get it working using this code.

 ## No Websocket?